microsoft/artifacts-credprovider/README.md

 ﻿# Azure Artifacts Credential Provider

 The Azure Artifacts Credential Provider automates the acquisition of credentials for your Azure Artifacts feed.
-It is most commonly used as a component in an environment-specific tool, such as tools and credential providers for `dotnet`, npm, Maven, PyPI, and others.
+It is most commonly used as a component in package manager tools, such as credential providers for `dotnet`, npm, Maven, pip, and others.
 Used directly, it integrates with MSBuild and NuGet(.exe).
 Windows, Mac, and Linux are all supported.

 Any time you want to restore or install packages from an Azure Artifacts feed, the Credential Provider will automatically acquire and securely store a token on behalf of the NuGet client you're using.